treejamie/helloworld/README.md

 ## Rules

 1. Each example should be the most minimal "project" imaginable.
 2. Each example should have tests to ensure the output is correct.
 3. Have a bit of fun, but at the same time follow best practice of the given ecosystem.

+## Aims

+1. Demonstrate basic competance over a range of languages and ecosystems.
+2. Demonstrate awareness of how to operate as a human involved in the authoring of code.

 ## Completed

 * [Elixir](elixir/README.md)
 * [Python](python/README.md)

+## In Progress

 * Rust (needs tests)
 * Go (needs tests)

+## Upcoming

+* TypeScript
+* Clojure
+* Haskell
+* C
+* C#